-As described in Public Outreach and Analysis above, prior to publication of this staff report, the City received a letter from the Sierra Club, San Francisco Bay Chapter and 37 emails (as of publication of this staff report) from residents urging the City to prepare an EIR for an Amazon Last Mile Facility at the subject site (Attachments VII and VIII); however, the proposed project does not include establishment of such a use at the site.
-Please see Staff Analysis for further discussion on this matter.
+As described in Public Outreach and Analysis above, prior to publication of this staff report, the City received a large volume of correspondence urging the City to prepare an EIR for an Amazon Last Mile Facility at the subject site and detailing various issues with the assumptions used in the impact analysis.
+A formal Response to Comments has been prepared and included as Attachment VII to this report.
+Please also see Staff Analysis for further discussion on this matter.